7 Things You Need to Know When Choosing a Data Center Partner

 • How clean and renewable are the energy sources?

-• In the event of a disaster, how long can the data center continue running with the backup power on-site?
+• In the event of a disaster, how long can the data center continue running with the on-site backup power?

 • What is the average and peak load usage?